kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

+= 2.4 =
+* New feature: Display a pattern instead of a thumbnail and thereby avoid requests to a video platform (until the user clicks play and requests become necessary).
+* Automated CSS prefixing.
+Some prefixes are no longer added.
+(Supported browsers are defined in .browserslistrc file.)
+* For developers: Update all dependencies and Webpack.

 = 2.3 =
 * New feature: Disable lazy-loading of a single video by appending `lazyload=0` to the video URL.